 If you cannot clear any stage of the exam, you have to appear for all the stages again.
 For example, if you fail in the interview stage, the next time you appear for the test you have to again appear for all three stages: Preliminary; Mains; and, Interview.

-The Three Stages of the BDO Exam are Explained in Details Below:
+The Three Stages of the BDO Exam are Explained in detail below:

 1. Syllabus of the Preliminary Exam

-The Preliminary Exam is conducted by the state’s Public Service Commission and the preliminary stage has objective quesztions in it.
+The Preliminary Exam is conducted by the state’s Public Service Commission and the preliminary stage has objective questions in it.
 The following are the two papers in the Preliminary Stage: